flipperdevices/flipperzero-firmware/RoadMap.md

 - Loading applications from SD (tested as PoC, work scheduled for Q2)
 - More protocols (gathering feedback)
 - User documentation (work in progress)
-- FuriCore: replace CMSIS API, replace hard real time timers, improve stability and performance (work in progress)
+- FuriCore: get rid of CMSIS API, replace hard real time timers, improve stability and performance (work in progress)
 - FuriHal: deep sleep mode, stable API, examples, documentation (work in progress)
 - Application improvements (a ton of things that we want to add and improve that are too numerous to list here)